 Question 3: How should a curative rights process appropriately deal with this problem while also ensuring adequate due process protections for registrants?

 The GAC has advised that any dispute resolution process relating to IGOs should be at no or nominal cost to the IGOs.
-The WG has noted that the fees and associated legal costs for the UDRP and URS are substantially less than for litigation involving the same matters.
-Although the WG’s charter tasks it to analyze the issue of costs, it does not have the ability to create any fund or other subsidy mechanisms for IGOs who claim an inability to shoulder the costs of existing DRPs.
+The WG has noted that the fees and associated legal costs for the UDRP and the URS are substantially less than for litigation involving the same matters.
+Although the WG’s charter tasks it to analyze the issue of costs, the WG does not have the ability to create any fund or other subsidy mechanisms for IGOs who claim an inability to shoulder the costs of existing dispute resolution mechanisms.

-Question 4: What is your Stakeholder Group/Constituency view on this issue, and in your view would the existing UDRP and URS fees constitute a “nominal cost”?
+Question 4: What is your Stakeholder Group/Constituency view on this issue, and in your view are the existing UDRP and URS fees “nominal”?

 In addition to the above questions, the WG Charter, which can be found at http://gnso.icann.org/en/drafts/igo-ingo-crp-access-charter-24jun14-en.pdf , requires the WG to discuss a number of other issues.
 We would welcome your Stakeholder Group/Constituency feedback on any or all of these Charter questions.